Unknoob/OpenWeatherMapTest/README.md

  - ~~Force Touch on the List View Controller to show more information.~~
  - Allow filtering locations from the list.
  - Allow reordering the list.
+ - Allow loading more items.(Not sure if the API allows page=n parameter)
  - Prettier UX.
  - Add cool icons.
  - Separate the API calls in another class.